JSRagman/ATxmega32E5/Definitions/README.md

 Here are a great many (not all) definitions from the ATxmega32e5def.inc file, split into separate files, by function, to simplify lookup.
-- Register addresses are presented as hexadecimal
+- Register addresses are formatted as 16-bit hex
-- A number of constants have been unbefuddled, without changing their actual values
+- Bit positions are formatted as decimal (0-7)
+- Constants are formatted as 8-bit hex
+- Bit masks are formatted as 8-bit hex (even though I prefer binary)
-- Constant names, as you would expect, are precisely the same as they appear in the original .inc file
+- Constant names, as you would expect, are precisely the same as they appear in ATxmega32e5def.inc
 - A single constant definition may be duplicated in several different files if it pertains to more than one interface